hitesh2114-exe/Vista-latest/PROJECT_DOCUMENTATION.md

 **React Frontend → Axios Request with Credentials → CORS Validation → Session Cookie Sent → Express Session → Passport.js → Authenticated Request**

+## Property Listing Management and Ownership Flow

+Vista allows authenticated users to **create, view, update, and delete property listings**.
+Each listing contains property information such as **title, description, location, country, price, and image details**.

+When a new listing is created, the backend associates the listing with the currently authenticated user by storing the user's reference in the **`owner` field**.
+This relationship is used to identify the creator of the property and control listing management operations.

+For update and delete operations, the backend verifies the **listing owner** before allowing the requested action.
+This prevents authenticated users from modifying or deleting properties created by other users.

+When a listing is deleted, Vista also removes **reservations associated with that listing**.
+This cleanup prevents deleted property references from remaining in reservation records and avoids errors when users access sections such as **My Trips**.

+The listing lifecycle can be summarized as:

+**Authenticated User → Create Listing → Assign Owner → Store in MongoDB → View / Update / Delete Listing → Ownership Verification → Related Reservation Cleanup on Deletion**

+## Image Handling and Cloudinary Integration

+Vista uses **Cloudinary** to host property images externally instead of storing image files directly on the backend server.
+This keeps image storage separate from the application server and avoids depending on the backend's local file system.

+While creating a property listing, a **Cloudinary-hosted image URL** is provided through the frontend.
+The React application stores the URL in the listing form data and sends it to the backend along with the remaining property information.

+The backend stores the **image URL and related image information** as part of the listing document in MongoDB.
+When property data is requested, the frontend uses the stored URL to display the image.

+The image handling flow is:

+**Image Hosted on Cloudinary → Image URL Provided in Listing Form → React Sends Listing Data → Backend Stores Image URL → MongoDB → Frontend Displays Image Using Stored URL**

+This approach keeps the current image handling process simple while allowing property images to be delivered through Cloudinary's cloud infrastructure.

+## Reservation System and Availability Logic

+Vista includes a reservation system that allows authenticated users to **select check-in and check-out dates, choose the number of guests, and reserve an available property**.
+A property owner is prevented from reserving their own listing.

+Before creating a reservation, the backend checks existing bookings for the selected property.
+A reservation conflict exists when an existing booking overlaps with the requested date range.
+Vista checks this using the following condition:

+**Existing Check-In < Requested Check-Out**

+**Existing Check-Out > Requested Check-In**

+If both conditions are true, the requested reservation overlaps with an existing booking and the backend prevents the new reservation from being created.

+When the selected dates are available, Vista calculates the **number of nights and total reservation price**, creates a new reservation, and connects it with both the **authenticated user and selected listing**.

+Existing reservation dates are retrieved by the frontend and reflected in the reservation calendar so that **already booked dates cannot be selected**.

+The reservation flow can be summarized as:

+**Select Dates → Choose Guests → Submit Reservation → Validate User and Listing → Check Date Overlap → Calculate Price → Create Reservation → Store in MongoDB → Refresh Booked Dates**

+## My Trips and My Listings

+Vista provides user-specific sections for managing **reservations and owned properties**.

+### My Trips

+The **My Trips** section retrieves reservations associated with the currently authenticated user.
+Reservation data is connected with the related listing information, allowing the frontend to display details about the properties booked by the user.

+Users can view their reservation information and navigate to the related property listing directly from their trip details.

+### My Listings

+The **My Listings** section displays properties created by the currently authenticated user.
+Listings are filtered using the **owner reference**, ensuring that users only see properties associated with their own account.

+From this section, property owners can access and manage their listings.

+These features use the authenticated user session to provide **user-specific data without requiring the frontend to manually provide a user ID**.

+## Review and Rating System

+Vista allows authenticated users to **add ratings and reviews to property listings**.
+Each review stores the submitted **rating, comment, and author reference**, connecting the review to the user who created it.

+When a review is added, its reference is also associated with the related listing.
+This allows the backend to retrieve and populate review information when property details are requested.

+Review authorization is based on the **author reference**, ensuring that restricted review operations can only be performed by the appropriate user.

+The review flow can be summarized as:

+**Authenticated User → Submit Rating and Comment → Create Review → Assign Author → Connect Review with Listing → Store in MongoDB → Display with Property Details**

+## API Routes and Backend Request Flow

+Vista's backend is organized into separate routes for **user authentication, property listings, reviews, and reservations**.
+This separation keeps the API structure modular and makes each application feature easier to manage.

+Incoming requests first reach the related **Express route**.
+Depending on the operation, the request may pass through **authentication or authorization middleware** before reaching the controller.

+The controller handles the main application logic, interacts with the required **Mongoose model**, and sends the appropriate response back to the frontend.

+The general backend request flow is:

+**Frontend Request → Express Route → Authentication / Authorization Middleware → Controller → Mongoose Model → MongoDB → API Response → React Frontend**

+This structure separates **routing, access control, business logic, and database operations**, making the backend easier to understand and maintain.